hdemma/hdemma.github.io/_pages/about.md

       <h2 class="mdc-typography--headline2 text-center m-0 p-0">About us</h2>
     </div>
     <div class="container-fluid p-2 m-2">
-        We are a research team that collaborates with Chattanooga Area Regional Transit Authority (CARTA) and Nashville WeGo to design efficient transit operation algorithms by using artificial intelligence and real-time data analysis at scale.
-This includes reinforcement learning, Monte-Carlo tree search, and operations research-based optimization for system-wide integrated scheduling and dispatch of transit operations.
-As part of this work, we are also developing models to estimate loading factors and real-time energy consumption of mixed vehicle transit fleets and use those models to predict and optimize operations for lowering overall energy impact while ensuring the system-wide capacity remains unaffected.
+        We are a research team that collaborates with Chattanooga Area Regional Transportation Authority (CARTA) and Nashville WeGo to design efficient transit operation algorithms by using artificial intelligence and real-time data analysis at scale.
+This includes reinforcement learning, Monte-Carlo tree search, and operations-research based optimization for system-wide integrated scheduling and dispatch of transit operations.
+As part of this work, we are also developing models to estimate the load factors and real-time energy consumption of mixed-vehicle transit fleets and use those models to predict and optimize operations in order to lower overall energy impact while ensuring that system-wide capacity remains unaffected.
       </div>
   </section>